-Sometimes called a German pancake, the dutch baby is a dynamic marriage between a soufflé and a crepe—the batter transforms dramatically in the oven, forming a tall, golden crown around the edges, while the center remains relatively flat.
+Sometimes called a German pancake, the Dutch baby falls somewhere between a soufflé, a popover and a crepe—the batter transforms dramatically in the oven, forming a tall, golden crown around the edges, while the center remains relatively flat and custard-like.
 This breakfast dish always earns great praise from visitors to our test kitchen, for both its taste and its swiftly changing form.
-We tend to serve it with a light dusting of powdered sugar, or topped with fresh fruit, but savory variations, like sausage links or an Italian Baby with tomato sauce, mozzarella, and pepperoni, are also a hit.
+We tend to serve it with a light dusting of powdered sugar, or topped with fresh fruit, but savory variations are also easy and delicious.

 - 4 ea. eggs, lightly beaten

 - 1 cup all-purpose flour

 - 2 oz. clarified butter or olive oil or bacon grease

 - Optional Toppings: Powdered Sugar, lemon juice, fresh berries, bacon, sausage, cheese, you-name-it

 - Whisk together the flour, eggs, milk, salt and cornstarch in a mixing bowl.
 The batter will be a bit lumpy – DO NOT MIX TO A SMOOTH BATTER.

 - Spoon a teaspoon of the oil into the wells of a large muffin tin.
 Place inside the oven doorway for a couple minutes to fully heat the pan – a hot pan is critical to the success of these babies.

 - Once the pan and oil are as hot as they are going to get (don’t burn the butter), pull the pan to the door of the oven and pour the batter into it (do not mix the fat and batter together; just allow the fat to flow over and around the batter).
 Use enough batter to fill the wells to about 1/3 of their capacity.